I make media.

 I like side projects.

 I learn by doing.
-Projects include Rouleur Derby, a game I created to teach myself Python, Django and D3.
-I wrote a Greek-type generator to see if I could enable AJAX from scratch.
-(I could.)
+Projects include Rouleur Derby, a game I created to teach myself Python, Django, React, and D3.
 Recently I created @whatschicago to learn about Twitter bots; The Atlantic noticed it and said nice things.
+Other Twitter bots include @ohcubs and @laatsterondebot.

 I’m on Twitter.